PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `layout.nhwc_pre_concat_leaky`.
 Pad/Add/Split mixed companions and broader
 mixed-input quantized-post families remain in legacy.

-The strict direct, unary, Pad-plus-direct, mixed unary-plus-Pad, all-Pad, and expanded-Swish quantized-post paths are independently owned by `passes/nhwc_concat_quantized_layout.py`.
-They recognize rank-four direct NHWC→NCHW inputs, optionally followed by RELU, RELU6, LOGISTIC, TANH, GELU, or an exact constant PAD, or the exact `Logistic(x) * x` expanded-Swish diamond, then channel Concat, one Quantize, and one or more inverse post Transposes.
+The strict direct, unary, Pad-plus-direct, mixed unary-plus-Pad, all-Pad, expanded-Swish, and Dequantize quantized-post paths are independently owned by `passes/nhwc_concat_quantized_layout.py`.
+They recognize rank-four direct NHWC→NCHW inputs, optionally followed by RELU, RELU6, LOGISTIC, TANH, GELU, or an exact constant PAD, the exact `Logistic(x) * x` expanded-Swish diamond, or Dequantize, then channel Concat, one Quantize, and one or more inverse post Transposes.
 The mixed pass requires at least one unary and one Pad branch; additional direct branches are allowed.
 The all-Pad pass requires at least two Pad branches.
 The Swish pass accepts either Mul operand order and reuses the float path's strict resolver and apply operation, including its public/fan-out boundary checks.
+The Dequantize pass likewise shares the float resolver/apply pair and retains a leading adapter only when its quantized NCHW output has another consumer.
 The transactional passes
 rewire Concat and bounded branches to NHWC, retain shared/public input adapters, redirect Quantize to one canonical post output, and coalesce